Most winglet technologies act on the result.

 Key Engineering Principles

-• Distributed aerodynamic surface interaction
+• Distributed aerodynamic interaction across multiple surfaces

-• Load-adaptive geometry
+• Load-adaptive aerodynamic response

-• Controlled vortex energy modulation
+• Controlled modulation of vortex energy

-• Retrofit-compatible structural interface
+• Retrofit-compatible structural integration

 Every lifting wing produces a pressure difference between its upper and lower surfaces.